Pirate-Emperor/Cine_Search_Engine/README.md

-# C++ Search Engine Project

-This project is a basic text search engine written in C++.
-It allows users to search for words or phrases in a collection of documents and retrieves the relevant documents based on the query.
+# Cine_Search_Engine

+Developed by Pirate-Emperor, Cine_Search_Engine is a movie search engine that employs a unique hybrid architecture.
+It utilizes C++ libraries for performance-critical components, Python for running the search engine, and HTML for the user interface.

 ## Features

-- **Text Searching**: Users can enter search queries and receive a list of documents that contain the search terms.
-- **Indexing**: The search engine uses an inverted index to quickly find documents containing a particular word or phrase.
+- **Hybrid Architecture**: Leverages the efficiency of C++ libraries for computationally intensive operations, Python for the core search engine logic, and HTML for the user interface.
+- **Movie Search**: Users can search for movies based on various criteria such as title, genre, director, etc.
+- **Search Autocomplete**: Provides search suggestions and auto-completion for an enhanced user experience.
-- **Relevance Ranking**: Search results are ranked based on their relevance to the search query.
+- **Relevance-Based Ranking**: Sorts search results based on their relevance to the user query.
+- **User-friendly Interface**: Offers an intuitive HTML interface for users to interact with the search engine.

 ## Prerequisites

-To compile and run this project, you will need:
+To run the project, you will need:

-- A C++ compiler (such as g++, clang++, etc.)
+- A C++ compiler (e.g., g++, clang++)
-- A Makefile or build script (if not using an IDE)
+- Python 3.x
+- Required Python libraries (e.g., Flask, numpy, pandas)

 ## Importance
 A [search engine](https://www.text-mining.ro/) is a software system that is designed to carry out web searches.
 They search the World Wide Web in a systematic way for particular information specified in a textual web search query.
 The search results are generally presented in a line of results, often referred to as search engine results pages (SERPs) The information may be a mix of links to web pages, images, videos, infographics, articles, research papers, and other types of files.
 Some search engines also mine data available in databases or open directories.
 Unlike web directories, which are maintained only by human editors, search engines also maintain real-time information by running an algorithm on a web crawler.
 Internet content that is not capable of being searched by a web search engine is generally described as the deep web.